 While we seek to resolve any dissatisfaction with our services through regular dialogue with our clients, we recognise that there may be times when feedback will take the form of an explicit and formal complaint.

-There are two firms in the J O Hambro Capital Management (JOHCM) Group that are authorised and regulated by the Financial Conduct Authority (FCA) and which must therefore follow the FCA’s rules on complaints handling:
+There are two firms in the J O Hambro Capital Management (JOHCM) group that are authorised and regulated by the Financial Conduct Authority (FCA) in the United Kingdom and follow the FCA’s rules on complaints handling:

-• JOHCM Funds (UK) Limited, a UCITS management company, which serves as the Authorised Corporate Director (ACD)2 of our UK-domiciled fund range
+JOHCM Funds (UK) Limited, a UCITS2 management company, which serves as the Authorised Corporate Director (ACD)3 of our UK-domiciled Open-Ended Investment Company (OEIC)4 fund range.

-The board of each of these firms has ultimate accountability for how the respective firm addresses any complaint.
-Each firm has assigned day-to-day responsibility to the Compliance team, which runs the JOHCM Group’s Complaints Management Function in accordance with the complaints policy.
+The Board of Directors of each firm has ultimate accountability for how the respective firm addresses any complaint.
+Each firm has assigned day-to-day responsibility to the Compliance team, which runs the JOHCM group’s Complaints Management Function in accordance with the complaints policy.

 How to make a complaint

-Some smaller investors may be eligible to have their complaints handled according to a specific process involving referral to the Financial Ombudsman Service (FOS).
 In any such case, we will inform the complainant in writing about this right of referral.
-The FOS’s contact details are:

 Post: The Financial Ombudsman Service, Exchange Tower, Harbour Exchange, London E14 9SR

-2 Authorised Corporate Director - A corporate body and an authorised person given powers and duties under the Financial Conduct Authority regulations to operate an Open Ended Investment Company (OEIC).
+Authorised Corporate Director - A corporate body and an authorised person given powers and duties under the Financial Conduct Authority regulations to operate an Open-Ended Investment Company (OEIC).

 14 years' industry experience, joined Regnan in June 2020.